leockl/Pythia_x_v2/README.md

 AWS cost estimation for hosting LLM

+Need a database person for the following:

+need to change table and columns in Postgres -> human readable

+look into redis data and add it to postgres or connect to redis

-Need a database person for the following: need to change table and columns in Postgres need to add data in Postgres as its missing data need to update Postgres to more recent data 29th Feb 2024 need to add more data in Postgres need a way to optimize speed connection to one Postgres
+need to add data in Postgres as its missing data

+need to update Postgres to more recent data 29th Feb 2024

+need to add more data in Postgres

+need a way to optimize speed connection to one Postgres -> indexing, cacching, optimizing